Skip to content

 Miners & Validators

-Miners and Validators: How Bittensor Decides What’s Good
+Bittensor Miners and Validators: How the Network Decides What’s Good

 Miners: The Researchers of the Academy